jasonelington-lakesid/nadagram/README.md

 - Only one user
 - Title length is limited
 - No one can comment
-- Can't spam the favorite/liked icon
+- Can not share the post
+- No dislikes
+- Can not edit post
 - Image requires internet connection